-CTPark Bratislava is a cornerstone in CTP's Skovak portolio, providing over 124,000 sq of GLA, mostly for logistics operators and supplilers to the next-door Volkswagen plant.
-Strategically located in a well-developed industrial centre, CTPark Bratislava is ideally situated for companies needing to connect with Vienna, Budapest, Ostrava, Brno/Prague and Slovakia's interior industrial regions.
+CTPark Bratislava is a cornerstone in CTP's Skovakian portolio, providing over 123,000 m2 of GLA, mostly for logistics operatora and supplilers to the next-door Volkswagen plant.
+Strategically located in a well-developed industrial centre, CTPark Bratislava is ideally situeated for companies needing to connect with Vienna, Budapest, Ostrava, Brno/Prague and Slovakia's interior industrail regions.

-CTPark Trnava
+CTPark Trnava I and II